israelfagundes/israelfagundes/README.md

 - 🌱 I’m currently learning **GraphQL, Relay, AWS Amplify and Jest.**

-- 👨‍💻 All of my projects are available at [https://israelfagundes.dev](https://israelfagundes.dev)

-- 💬 Ask me about **reactjs, next.js, redux, and anything in reactjs ecosystem 😄**

 - 📫 How to reach me **contato@israelfagundes.dev**

 - 📄 Know about my experiences [here](https://www.notion.so/Resume-938e363e15544ab59f14310db6fe81c7)